 One hot topic during our wedding planning process was our decision to not have kids at our wedding.
-This was a pretty controversial between our families, but it was something we felt VERY strongly about.
+This was a controversial between our families, but it was something we felt VERY strongly about.
 This wasn’t a decision I made, this is something Jared and I agreed on together and decided it would be best for us.

 One reason, we decided against inviting children was the sheer number of children that would have been there.
-Between both of our families and friends there would be close to 25 children there.
+Between both of our families and friends, there would be close to 25 children there.
 That is A LOT of kids running around.

-Along with the amount of children, the caterers don’t care if they are serving adults or children they charge per person.
+Along with the number of children, the caterers don’t care if they are serving adults or children they charge per person.
 So at approximately $17 per person that was an extra $425 we could save.
 When you are on a tight budget that is a BIG amount to save.

 Another reason we decided against children was the noise/distraction factor.
 There is nothing more distracting at a ceremony than a noisy child or a crying baby.
 Even if the mom takes them out when they get noisy there is that still initial distraction that can’t be taken back.

-Also, at receptions kids tend to hog the dance floor.
+Also, at receptions, kids tend to hog the dance floor.
 I’ve been to a lot of weddings where kids are running and playing on the dance floor during the dinner or while people are dancing.
-Not only is it tacky and annoying but it causes guests to not want to dance.
+Not only is it tacky and annoying but it causes guests to do not want to dance.

-To let our guests to know that we wanted them to enjoy the night children free.
+To let our guests know that we wanted them to enjoy the night children free.
 We added a simple line of text to the invitation that said, “Adults Only, Please”.
 If you wanted a more subtle approach you can address the invitations in a way where most people would understand the children are not invited, however, we wanted to make it clear to our guests what our wishes were.